Full-day Tours

 We finish at the wetlands of Comitan, with excellent chances to see the White-tailed Kite, White-tailed Hawk, Sora, Grass Wren, Pie-billed Grebe, Black-bellied Whistling Duck, Tricolored Heron, Lesser Nighthawk.

-A first stop at the Sumidero Canyon viewpoints from 1,000 meters above the Grijalva River.
-Excellent birding opportunities to observe an incredible range of species in this deciduous forest environemtn.
+A full morning at the Sumidero Canyon viewpoints from 1,000 meters above the Grijalva River.
+Excellent birding opportunities to observe an incredible range of species in this deciduous forest environment.
 Target species include the Lesser Ground Cuckoo, Flammulated Flycatcher, Varied Bunting, Gartered Trogon, Belted Flycatcher, Lesser Roadrunner, Plain-capped Starthroat, Pheasant Cuckoo, Russet-crowned Motmot, Green Jay, Olive Sparrow, Hooded Warbler, Red-breasted Chat, and White-throated Magpie Jay.

 Photo credits: Nagi Aboulenein